-The project for 2033 4th Ave. was posted to the blog at the Department of neighborhoods on August 24th 2021.
-The team is deploying three outreach methods: A project mailer, a project survey, and a community meeting.
+The 2033 4th Ave. project was posted to the blog at the Department of Neighborhoods on August 24th, 2021.
+Team has deployed three outreach methods: A project mailer, a project survey, and a community meeting.

 OUTREACH METHODS OVERVIEW

 All outreach components as part of our outreach plan, followed and were consistent with Section II.A in the Director's Rule.